fastrgv/RufasSok/README.md

 Embedded autosolver failure might imply the present state of the puzzle is impossible to solve, or simply that the autosolver failed due to time constraint, or insufficient capability.

+Note: all 3 solvers can fail if the puzzle is too large or difficult.
+However, be aware thatafter making a few good moves yourself, the autosolvers might then be capable of finding a solution.
+An extreme example is Xsokoban puzzle #19 of 90.
+After making a single [correct] move, hbox can solve it in 72 seconds using method 0, yet hbox cannot solve it from the beginning!

 The default **timeout** used by embedded solvers is 10 seconds, but is adjustable using the (+)-key or (-)-key on the number keypad to increment or decrement by 10 seconds per press.
 This is the time to wait for the internal autosolvers before giving up.

 Also, the default **method** used by embedded solver Hbox [ (.)-key ] can now be set using the k-key, where k is 0..5.

 ### 10 method options for hbox:

-* 0 "pull-efficient"
+* 0 "pull-efficient" with 6 heuristics, +inertia
-* 1 "move-efficient"
+* 1 "move-efficient" with 6 heuristics, +inertia
 * 2 suppress hungarian estimator (for dense puzzles)
-* 3 like 0 but single-step
+* 3 like 1 but single-step (no inertia)
-* 4 like 0 but using only 5-heuristics
+* 4 like 0 but using only 4-heuristics, single-step
-* 5 like 0 but using 1-heuristic (meth10)
+* 5 like 0 but using only 5-heuristics, single-step
-* 6 like 1 but using 1-heuristic (meth11)
+* 6 like 0 but single-step (no inertia)

-* 7 like 2 but using 1-heuristic (meth12)
+* 7 baseline method 0, using only 2-heuristic (meth10) 1-step
-* 8 like 3 but using 1-heuristic (meth13)
+* 8 baseline method 1, using only 2-heuristic (meth11) 1-step
-* 9 like 4 but using 1-heuristic (meth14)
+* 9 baseline method 2, using only 1-heuristic (meth12) 1-step

 For further details see: